Charles Humphrey Atherton: Career

-He served as register of probate for Hillsborough County from 1798-1807.
+He served as register of probate for Hillsborough County from 1798 to 1807.
 During this period he delivered a eulogy on George Washington, who died on December 14, 1799; at Amherst.
 He sent a copy to Martha Washington on Mar 23, 1800.

-Atherton was elected as a Federalist candidate to the United States House of Representatives in the Fourteenth United States Congress, he served in Congress from March 4, 1815 to March 3, 1817.
-He declined to run for reelection in 1816 and instead served as a member of the New Hampshire House of Representatives from 1823-1839.
+Atherton was elected as a Federalist candidate to the United States House of Representatives in the Fourteenth United States Congress, he served in Congress from March 4, 1815, to March 3, 1817.
+He declined to run for reelection in 1816 and instead served as a member of the New Hampshire House of Representatives from 1823 to 1839.

 After leaving the State House, he resumed the practice of law and was one of the founders of the Hillsborough County Agricultural Society in 1819.

 He was president of the board of directors of the Farmers' Bank when it was formed in 1825 and served during the existence of the corporation.

 Other interests

 Atherton was a prominent figure in the local Unitarian movement, he later helped establish The Christian Society in Amherst.

 He gave an oration on the anniversary of American independence in 1798 at his local church in Amherst.

 He was a member of the New Hampshire Historical Society, and was elected a member of the American Antiquarian Society in 1815.

 He prepared various papers for the New Hampshire Historical Society.
 He delivered an address in Concord at their annual meeting on June 8, 1831.

-Atherton also wrote about Wiseman Clagett, who had moved to his substantial estates to Litchfield, New Hampshire shortly before the Revolution, and was involved in the temporary government serving as the only Solicitor General, the post being abolished shortly before Clagett’s death in 1784.
+Atherton also wrote about Wyseman Clagett, the father of Clifton Clagett, who had moved to his substantial estates to Litchfield, New Hampshire shortly before the Revolution, and was involved in the temporary government serving as the only Solicitor General, the post being abolished shortly before Clagett's death in 1784.

-In his final years, Atherton published his father's memoirs titled “Memoir of the Hon Joshua Atherton“, published in 1852, by Crosby, Nichol and Company of Boston.
+In his final years, Atherton published his father's memoirs titled "Memoir of the Hon Joshua Atherton", published in 1852, by Crosby, Nichol and Company of Boston.